Get

 • $30–$100

 The cost of food for a Chow Chow can range from $30 to over $100 per month.
-It is important to provide your dog with high quality, nutritional food that is designed specifically for their breed and size.
-Remember that Chows are large dogs and will require more food than small and medium breeds, so food will be a large portion of your recurring monthly costs when caring for a Chow.
+It is important to provide your dog with high-quality, nutritional food designed for their age and size.
+Remember that Chows are large dogs and require more food than small and medium breeds, so food will be a large portion of your recurring monthly costs when caring for a Chow.

 Grooming

 Chow Chows have a thick coat that needs to be groomed regularly.
-You can groom them at home yourself, but it’s usually left to a professional groomer.
-You will need to factor in a budget for professional grooming costs, which can range from $50–$150 per month depending on the length and thickness of their fur.
+You can groom them at home, but using a professional groomer is usually easier.
+You will need to factor in a budget for professional grooming costs, ranging from $50–$150 per month, depending on the length and thickness of their fur.
 However, grooming may also not need to be done every month.

 chow chow dog standing on the grass